sachnaror/Docker-Container-Django-Python/README.md

 # mysite

 ## Description
-A Django project with the app myapp.
+A Django project with the app myapp deployed via Docker on Ubuntu VPS.